romainfd/machine_learning/README.md

 # List of the projects
 1. Introduction to the Machine Learning Pipeline
+* Pipeline explanation:
- - Loading and inspecting the provided data (temperature, soil moisture and number of new cells).
+  * Loading and inspecting the provided data (temperature, soil moisture and number of new cells).
- - Preprocessing to remove an outlier, normalize all the inputs and expand the feature space with polynomial basis functions to be able to fit with a linear model.
+  * Preprocessing to remove an outlier, normalize all the inputs and expand the feature space with polynomial basis functions to be able to fit with a linear model.
-- Use of a simple [Least Square regression](https://en.wikipedia.org/wiki/Linear_least_squares) to predict the number of new cells based on the temperature and soil moisture using linear combinations of polynomial functions.
+  * Use of a simple [Least Square regression](https://en.wikipedia.org/wiki/Linear_least_squares) to predict the number of new cells based on the temperature and soil moisture using linear combinations of polynomial functions.
-- Illustration of overfitting for high degree polynomial functions.
+  * Illustration of overfitting for high degree polynomial functions.
+* Pipeline in action:
   * `make all` to run
   * possibilities to add PCA ([Principal Component Analysis] or degreeMax flags

 2. Use of 2 supervised learning methods
 * `make kNN` to use the kNN method to recognized handwritten digits based on the [k-Nearest Neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)